FAForever/wiki-pages/Development/Modding/Modding_Emitters.md

 - Only Create if Visible: *TBD*
 ### [2] Emitter and particle variables
 This second section of the emitter editor contains some variables that define fixed parameters for the emitter and particles.
 In addition to this, it features a timeline.
 The fixed parameters are:
 - Life Time: the life time of the **emitter** , measured in game ticks (1/10th of seconds).
 Setting it to a negative value makes it infinite (default -1).
+Value of 0 disables the emitter.
 - Repeat Time: length of the **emitter cycle**, measured in game ticks.
 - Blend mode: *TBD*
 - Fidelity: determines at which video fidelity level the emitter will emit.